By the numbers: Facts and figures about the queen’s funeral

 — 1 million: The number of people London transport authorities expect to visit the capital on Monday.
 Around 250 extra rail services will run to move people in and out of the city.

 — 5: Miles (8 kilometers) of people lining up to file past the queen’s coffin in Westminster Hall.
 The mammoth queue stretched back from the Houses of Parliament along the south bank of the River Thames to Southwark Park.
-The number of people who viewed the coffin over four days is not yet known.
+The number of people in the queue is unlikely to be known until after the lying-in-state closes early on Monday.

 — 125: Movie theaters that will open their doors to broadcast Monday’s funeral live.